 #13 Home Path Ready Buyer program by Fannie Mae

-Lastly, in addition to the HomePath Mortgage by Fannie Mae, you also have the potential receive the 3% of the purchase price required for your down payment through the Home Path Ready Buyer program.
+Lastly, in addition to the HomePath Mortgage by Fannie Mae, you also have the potential to receive the 3% of the purchase price required for your down payment through the Home Path Ready Buyer program.
 You must meet certain eligibility requirements and complete the online course required for the Home Ready Mortgage.
-If you are interested, let your real estate agent know and they will need to submit the course completion certificate with your offer on a Home Path property.
+If you are interested, let your real estate agent know, and they will need to submit the course completion certificate with your offer on a Home Path property.

 In addition to the programs listed above, you will want to see what programs are available from your city and state governments and local organizations.
 Click here to find local programs offered in your area.

 Thanks to programs like these, home ownership can be a reality for more individuals and families.
 Even if you have less-than-great credit, no credit, no down payment, or a combination of all these things, you still have options.